Frank Baker (actor)

 Frank Baker (11 October 1892 - 30 December 1980) was an Australian-American actor and stuntman most noted for his appearances in A Chump at Oxford, The New Adventures of Tarzan, and Mary of Scotland.

 He was a member of the informal John Ford Stock Company, appearing in 17 of Ford's films.

-He also performed on television, in an uncredited role as a Townsman on Gene Barry's TV Western Bat Masterson in the 1960 episode "Six Feet of Gold".
+He also performed on television, in an uncredited role as a Townsman on Gene Barry's television Western series Bat Masterson in the 1960 episode "Six Feet of Gold".